hypered/refli.be/pages/fr/blog/introducing.md

 - [Its consolidated PDF version](https://www.ejustice.just.fgov.be/img_l/pdf/2023/12/17/2023206853_F.pdf)
 - [Its consolidated HTML version](https://www.ejustice.just.fgov.be/eli/arrete/2023/12/17/2023206853/justel)

-And here are some links for the same text, as offered by Lex Iterata:
+And here is a link for the same text, as offered by Lex Iterata:

 - [A new consolidated HTML version](https://refli.be/fr/lex/2023206853)

+---

+For the reader with a technical background or simply more curious about our work, we describe some additional representations we make available.
+Feel free to skip this section.

+In addition of the HTML representation, here are some other links for the same text that Lex Iterata also offers:

 - [A structured representation as JSON](https://refli.be/lex/2023206853)
 - [A Markdown representation](https://raw.githubusercontent.com/hypered/iterata-md/main/texts/2023/20/2023206853.md)
 - [The Markdown representation rendered by GitHub](https://github.com/hypered/iterata-md/blob/main/texts/2023/20/2023206853.md)

-The JSON reprentation is a technical representation for software developers (and more precisely, for the software they might create) that is easier for machines to process than an HTML page (hence the processing we have to do to offer Lex Iterata) akin to what a networked API might offer.
+The JSON reprentation is a technical representation for software developers (and more precisely, for the software they might create) that is easier for machines to process than an HTML page.

 The Markdown representation is a simple textual format that is popular with software developers.
-It is made to be simple to write and can be processed.
+It is designed to be simple to write (for humans) and can be processed (by machines).
 For instance, the last link above shows how GitHub (a popular service to host source code and other text formats) can render it.
 (Note that the block enclosed between the lines `---` at the top of the Markdown file are an addition to the Markdown format; it is yet another textual format similar to JSON, called YAML.)

 Since we talk a lot about various formats, you might want to see some HTML.
 You can do so directly in your web browser by right clicking on a page and choosing